duneroadrunner/SaferCPlusPlus/index.md

         /* Btw, ipointers are compatible with stl algorithms, like any other stl iterators. */ std::sort(v.ibegin(), v.iend());

-        /* And just to be clear, mse::msevector<> retains it's original (high performance) stl vector iterators. */ std::sort(v.begin(), v.end());
+        /* And just to be clear, mse::msevector<> retains its original (high performance) stl vector iterators. */ std::sort(v.begin(), v.end());

         /* mse::msevector<> also provides "safe" (bounds checked) versions of the original stl vector iterators. */